agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Personal fit**

-All the chances of doing an MBA, apply here and in addition we have the chance of losing job in dubai which I estimate at 20%, i.e., 80% of keeping the job in Dubai.
+All the chances of doing an MBA, apply here and in addition we have the chance of losing job in Dubai which I estimate at 20%, i.e., 80% of keeping the job in Dubai.
 Therefore we have:

 - Clearing GMAT (70%)